watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Developer edition.md

 3. Edit this file and update the [LOGINSERVER] entry to match the name of your ACR login server.

-4. Press the Escape key and type ":wq".
-Then press the Enter key to save and close the file.
+9. Save changes and close the editor.

 5. Type the following command to deploy the job described by the YAML.
 You will receive a message indicating the kubectl has created an init "job.batch".